mbrsagor/RabbitMQ/README.md

 # DataStructures
-> University data structures and algorithms programming language.
+> University data structures and algorithms programming language where all written by python programming..
+Basically, I'm teaching my friends and some brothers about the basic concept of Data structure and algorithms.

 ###### Common Python Data Structures (Guide)